 Biography

-Votapek has been on the faculty of the Bowdoin International Music Festival, the Meadowmount School of Music, the Interlochen Arts Camp, the Madeline Island Music Camp, the Quartet Program, the Banff International Festival, the Accademia Musicale Chigiana (Italy), the Peter de Grote Summer Academy (Holland), and Music & More Summerfest (Bosnia and Herzegovina), as well as performing at the Klosterkammerfest (Germany), Speedside Festival (Canada), the International Deia Festival (Spain), the Garth Newel Festival, the Fontana Festival, and with the Chicago Chamber Musicians, and the Detroit Chamber Winds & Strings.
+Votapek has been on the faculty of the Bowdoin International Music Festival, the Meadowmount School of Music, the Interlochen Arts Camp, the Madeline Island Music Camp, the Quartet Program, the Banff International Festival, the Accademia Musicale Chigiana (Italy), the Peter de Grote Summer Academy (Holland), and Music & More Summerfest (Bosnia and Herzegovina), as well as performing at the Klosterkammerfest (Germany), Speedside Festival (Canada), the International Deiá Festival (Spain), the Garth Newel Festival, the Fontana Festival, and with the Chicago Chamber Musicians, and the Detroit Chamber Winds & Strings.

-Votapek is currently on the faculty at the University of Michigan.
-She serves as the Chair of Chamber Music at the Chautauqua Institution, and is the associate concertmaster of the Ann Arbor Symphony Orchestra.
-Previously she was associate professor of violin and artist-in-residence at Indiana University South Bend.
+Votapek is currently on the faculty at the University of Michigan School of Music, Theatre & Dance.
+She serves as the Chair of Chamber Music at the Chautauqua School of Music, and is the Associate Concertmaster of the Ann Arbor Symphony Orchestra.
+Previously she was Associate Professor of Violin and Artist-in-Residence at Indiana University South Bend.
+Votapek received her bachelor of music degree at Indiana University and master’s degree from The Juilliard School.
+Her teachers were Robert Mann, Franco Gulli, and Angel Reyes.